BartMassey/ptyknot/README.md

 # ptyknot: Run a Rust action in a child process on a virtual terminal
-Copyright (c) 2016 Bart Massey
+Bart Massey, Codex and Antigravity 2026

-This Rust "crate" provides support for creating a child process running a specified action, optionally with a new pseudo-tty as its controlling terminal and with parent pipes for some of its initial file descriptors.
+This Rust library crate provides support for creating a child process running a specified action, optionally with a new pseudo-tty as its controlling terminal and with parent pipes for some of its initial file descriptors.
 The caller gets the master side of the pseudo-tty and pipes for manipulation, along with the process ID of the child.
 The caller can then later wait for the child to exit and examine its exit status.

+In 2026, AI was used to find and fix numerous bugs and make the code run on current Rust.
+This included a substantial API restructuring.

 # Documentation